yochaigal/cairn/wip/updated-faq.md

 A standard combat scenario would work like this:

 #### Round 1
-_This only occurs in this way if there are PCs that failed the initial DEX save._
 - PCs make a DEX save.
-Those who pass go before the enemies (consider them collectively one "side").
+Those who successfully pass go before the enemies (consider them collectively one "side").
 They go in whatever order they wish, though the results are simultaneous.
 - All enemies go, in whatever order the Warden chooses; the results are simultaneous.

 #### Round 2